My Friend Dahmer: Plot

 The novel depicts the author's teenage friendship with Jeffrey Dahmer, who later became an infamous serial killer, during his time at Eastview Junior High and Revere High School.
 The story follows Dahmer from age 12 up to, but not including, his first murder, two weeks after high school graduation.

 Derf, while not excusing or forgiving Dahmer's crimes, presents an empathetic portrait of Dahmer as a lonely young man tormented by inner demons, ridiculed by bullies at school, and neglected by the adults in his life.
 The graphic novel recalls Dahmer's isolation, his binge drinking, his bizarre behavior to get attention, and his disturbing fascination with roadkill.
-Backderf and his friends encouraged Dahmer to act out, including faking epileptic seizures in school and the mall and pretending to have cerebral palsy.
+Derf and his friends encouraged Dahmer to act out, including faking epileptic seizures in school and the mall and pretending to have cerebral palsy.

-Style

-One of Backderf's techniques was drawing Dahmer in shadow as a representation of his personality.

 Adaptations

 The original self-published comic book was adapted and staged as a one-act play by the NYU Theater Department.

 In 2017, the novel was adapted into a film directed by Marc Meyers and starring Ross Lynch as Jeffrey Dahmer.
 On the review aggregator website Rotten Tomatoes, the film has an 86% rating based on 88 reviews, with an average rating of 7/10.
 The website's critical consensus reads, "My Friend Dahmer opens a window into the making of a serial killer whose conclusions are as empathetic as they are deeply troubling."
-Metacritic, another review aggregator, assigned the film a weighted average score of 68 out of 100, based on 25 critics, indicating "generally favorable reviews."
+Metacritic, another review aggregator, assigned the film a weighted average score of 68 out of 100, based on 25 critics, indicating "generally favorable reviews".

 Reception

 Reviews

 My Friend Dahmer was generally well received by critics, including starred reviews from Kirkus Reviews, Publishers Weekly.
 Kirkus called the book "[a]n exemplary demonstration of the transformative possibilities of graphic narrative."
-Publishers Weekly called the writing "impeccably honest" and the story "quietly horrifying."
+Publishers Weekly called the writing "impeccably honest" and the story "quietly horrifying".

 Multiple reviewers also highlighted the book's art style.
 Booklist noted, "The blunt, ungainly drawings, with their robotically stiff figures, effectively convey the drab suburban milieu."
-Time's Lev Grossman pointed out that "[t]he psychedelic wavy highlights Backderf draws on glass are like Proust’s madeleine to anybody who was alive in the 1970’s, and the way Backderf draws people owes a lot to Mad magazine’s Don Martin, ... [whose] characters all have those long, angular heads and exaggeratedly articulated joints."
+Time's Lev Grossman pointed out that "[t]he psychedelic wavy highlights Backderf draws on glass are like Proust's madeleine to anybody who was alive in the 1970’s, and the way Backderf draws people owes a lot to Mad magazine's Don Martin, ... [whose] characters all have those long, angular heads and exaggeratedly articulated joints."

 Library Journal called the book "a thoughtfully terrifying look at unmonitored tendencies and careless interactions combining to forge a serial murderer" and said it "is a real butt-kicker for educators and youth counselors as well as peers of other potential Dahmers."